isabella232/mixed-reality-pr.pt-br/mixed-reality-docs/mr-dev-docs/discover/mr-learning-overview.md

 * Descrever as ideias principais por trás dos hologramas
 * Comece a projetar e desenvolver aplicativos 3D
 * Entender o que a Realidade Misturada oferece nos aplicativos do mundo real
-* Utilizar o poder da nuvem para a Realidade Misturada
+* Use o poder da nuvem para a Realidade Misturada

 ## <a name="unity-modules"></a>Módulos do Unity